Chicago/food-inspections-evaluation/README.md

 +    ```10_download_data.R``` **OPTIONAL**  Some of the data such as the weather data set is not available at the city data portal and might not be available to you in the format as used in the project from other sources.
 Thus, it is recommended to use the data provided in the. /DATA directory.
-However, if you want  to modify the model and import your own variables than most of the data is available at the Data Portal
+However, if you want  to modify the model and import your own variables than most of the data is available at the Data Portal.
+Make sure you change the value of ``multi`` based on machine where you are running the script.